pharmbio/robotlab/README.md

   generates new scripts to `generated/` with `--generate-stubs` instead writes stub programs for manual editing

+`moves.py`:
+  keeps track of the "world" configuration and the moves the robots may do given a configuration and the effect it has upon it

+`robots.py`:
+  the actual commands to communicate with the robots: the UR robot arm, the washer, the dispenser and the incubator

+`protocol.py`:
+  the steps in the cell painting protocol and the initial world

+`execute.py`:
+  does a bfs on the world to make all plates proceed in their protocols as far as possible

 <hr/>

 `urrc.py`:
-  work-in-progress communication with the UR robot
+  example communication with the UR robot

 `utils.py`:
-  utility file including ergonomic dict and pretty printing
+  utility file for pretty printing